TEN-framework/TEN-Agent/README.md

   - CPU >= 2 Core
   - RAM >= 4 GB

-#### Docker setting on apple silicon
+#### Docker setting on Apple Silicon
-You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on apple silicon" option for Docker if you are on Apple Silicon, otherwise the server is not going to work.
+You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on Apple Silicon" option for Docker if you are on Apple Silicon, otherwise the server is not going to work.

 ![Docker Setting](https://github.com/rte-design/docs/blob/main/assets/gifs/docker-setting.gif?raw=true)